samjdedes/MRI_brain_scan_tumor_detection/README.md

   1) Learn features using Convolution layer

-  2) Reduce computational costs by down sample the image and reduce dimensionality using Max-Pooling(subsampling)
+  2) Reduce computational costs by down sample the image and reduce dimensionality using Max-Pooling (subsampling)

-  3) Fully connected layer to equip the network with classification capabilities
+  3) Use fully connected layer to equip the network with classification capabilities

 The performance of the model was evaluated with accuracy and recall scores.
 Accuracy is calculated by comparing the number correctly classified images (True Positives and True Negatives) to the total number of images.
 In contrast, recall compares scans correctly classified as having tumors (True Positives) to those misidentified as not having tumors (False Negatives).
 Given the dangers of misdiagnosing a patient with a tumor as being tumor-free, a high recall is desirable.